 Consequently, when a health crisis strikes and no plan is in place, things can unravel quickly, particularly if there are no involved family members available to step in.
 Nearly 20 percent of elders have no family to call on in an emergency.

-How is one to respond wisely in a crisis, particularly if the territory is unfamiliar?
+How is one to respond wisely in a crisis, particularly if the territory is unfamiliar and emotional?

-I intimately understand the needs, the resources available (free, low-cost and for a cost), how to navigate crises, such as a hospitalization, skilled rehab, leaving home, and choosing a retirement community (Independent Living, Assisted Living, Memory Care, Skilled Nursing, Family Care Homes, and Continuing Care Retirement Communities) from the 100+ options in the wider Triangle area.
-Additionally, I have worked with families in which a loved one is declining with dementia, addiction issues, mood disorders, hoarding, elder financial abuse, and complex family dynamics.
-I have helped people navigate Medicare, Medicaid and the Long Term Care Insurance claim process.
-I’m familiar with the many individuals and companies working in this space (from geriatric physicians to senior move managers, from elder estate attorneys to auction houses, from pharmacies offering senior medication packaging to handymen specializing in grab bars and ramps).
+I intimately understand the needs, the resources available, and how to navigate crises, such as a hospitalization, skilled rehab, leaving home, and choosing a retirement community (Independent Living, Assisted Living, Memory Care, Skilled Nursing, Family Care Homes, and Continuing Care Retirement Communities) from the 100+ options in the wider Triangle area.
+I am experienced with dementia, addiction issues, mood disorders, hoarding, elder financial abuse, and complex family dynamics.
+I’m familiar with the many individuals and companies working in this space (from geriatric physicians to senior move managers, from mobile attorneys to auction houses, from pharmacies offering senior medication packaging to handymen to trustworthy financial managers).

 One critical lesson I have learned doing this (often emotionally heightened) work is the importance of bringing a calm steadiness to the table.
-Where appropriate, I use what I am learning as I become certified to teach Mindfulness Based Stress Reduction through Brown University’s Center for Mindfulness, I maintain a daily meditation practice myself and have for nearly 30 years.
+As part of being a Certified Teacher of Mindfulness Based Stress Reduction through Brown University’s Center for Mindfulness, I maintain a daily meditation practice myself and have for nearly 30 years.

 We can speak by phone, Zoom, or I can come to your home, a rehab or the hospital (depending on distance).

 Importantly, I am independent.
 I take no referral fees and therefore am not incentivized to recommend any resources, but those my clients attest are top-notch.
 References are available, on request.